FocusTransformations and qualities of task-focused teams

 SynopsisAs might be inferred from the name, Group Development Theories comprise a host of models and perspectives intended to interpret the evolution of task-oriented collectives.
 Prominent foci of the many different theories include sequences of development-based stages, clusters of purpose-based phrases, typologies of conflict-focused dynamics, and cycles of evolutionary transformation.
 The partial list presented below illustrates similarities and differences of prominent Group Development Theories (listed chronologically, by decade):

-- Gersick’s Punctuated Equilibrium Model (Connie Gersick, 1980s): model of three “frameworks for performance” (sudden formation, maintenance, sudden revision) to describe the development of naturally occurring groups
+- Gersick’s Punctuated Equilibrium Model (Connie Gersick, 1980s) – model of three “frameworks for performance” (sudden formation, maintenance, sudden revision) to describe the development of naturally occurring groups.
+(The model is based on the notion of Punctuated Equilibrium; see Universal Darwinism.)

 CommentaryMost Group Development Theories were developed (or based on precursors that were developed) prior to the popularization of Socio-Cultural Theory and other Embeddedness Discourses.
 Consequently, they tend to be articulated in terms of uncritical and unsophisticated sum-of-the-parts mechanics rather than more-than-the-sum-of-the-parts dynamics.
 (There are occasional exceptions.)
 Their general lack of theoretical sophistication might also help to explain why most offer little more than snapshots of particular groups at specific points in development.